dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

 4. On the **Add Connector** page, select **Download the on-premises connector**.
 The Intune Exchange connector is in a compressed (.zip) folder that can be opened or saved.
 In the **File Download** dialog box, choose **Save** to store the compressed folder in a secure location.

-## Install and configure the Exchange connector
+## Install and configure the Intune Exchange connector

 Follow these steps to install the Intune Exchange connector.
 If you have multiple Exchange organizations, repeat the steps for each Exchange connector you want to set up.